nextensio/cluster/minion.io/router/README.md

 "these sessions A, B, C, D need to be closed" - the agent has no idea about "connectors", so agent needs to be told about the exact sessions.
 Its a TBD on how exactly we will implement this, who will keep track of what sessions are on what connectors etc..
 This certainly needs a lot more thinking and design.

+### Nextension and socket read/write timeouts

+Read timeouts are absolutely not required, we block till there is data thats it !!!
+Unix systems have evolved to be perfect enough to ensure that the ONLY reason to block is lack of data, any kind of error will come out of the blocking state with an error

+Write timeouts are also unnecessary, if we ask a tcp socket to write a data, the ONLY reason it blocks is because it cant transmit it, like not enough TCP buffer/window size etc..
+Again Unix systems have evolved to perfection in that matter, there is no case of "uknown hang/block", any kind of errors will come out of the block with an error.
+And given our threading model where we have a goroutine per reader and we have a write socket 1:1 corresponding to the reader, a "read block if no data" "write block if cant transmit, leading to automatic read backpressure" are both the correct things to do.

+So to re-emphasise, we DO NOT want any kind of read/write socket timeouts to be configured